poorsquinky/pomodoro/README.md

 In future revisions of this, I would like to see:

 * A simple installer
-* A lightweight REST API that can replace SSH synchronization
+* A lightweight REST API that can replace SSH synchronization, plus [Docker](https://github.com/docker/docker) containers for a simple low-mess API installation
-* [Docker](https://github.com/docker/docker) containers for a simple low-mess API installation
+* Better compatibility with non-UTF-8 terminals